• Skip to main content

 And yes, a waist belt is vital.
 Using one allows you to spread the load between your shoulders and hips, making the load much more comfortable to carry.

-It goes without saying that all these straps should be adjustable so you can achieve the perfect fit.
+All these straps should be adjustable so you can achieve the perfect fit.

 Length